nextbreakpoint/flink-k8s-toolbox/README.md

 # Flink Kubernetes Toolbox

-Flink K8S Toolbox contains tools for managing Flink clusters on Kubernetes:
+Flink K8S Toolbox contains tools for managing Flink clusters and jobs on Kubernetes:

 - Flink Operator
 - Flink Operator CLI

-Flink Operator is an implementation of the Kubernetes Operator pattern for managing Flink clusters.
+The Flink Operator is an implementation of the Kubernetes Operator pattern for managing Flink clusters.
-The operator uses a Custom Resource in Kubernetes to represent a Flink Cluster with a single Flink Job.
+The operator uses a Custom Resource to represent a Flink cluster with a single Flink job.
-The operator detect changes to the Flink Cluster resource and it modifies the Flink Cluster or Flink Job accordingly.
+The operator detect changes to the resource and modifies the Flink cluster and job accordingly.
-The operator takes care of creating savepoints periodically and it automatically pass the latest savepoint to the Flink Job.
+The operator takes care of creating savepoints periodically and it automatically restarts the job from the latest savepoint if needed.
-The operator stores the cluster status as annotations of the Flink Cluster resource.
+The operator stores the status of the cluster as annotations on the custom resource.

-Flink Operator CLI provides an interface for controlling the Flink clusters and jobs.
+The Flink Operator CLI provides an interface for controlling Flink clusters and jobs.
-There CLI commands for creating/deleting clusters, starting/stopping clusters and jobs, getting metrics and other information about clusters and jobs.
+It provides commands for creating/deleting clusters, starting/stopping clusters and jobs, getting metrics and other information about clusters and jobs.

 *Flink Operator support only long-running stream jobs.
 Batch jobs are not supported at the moment.*